Loan Processing Deadline for Fall Only students:

 Federal Perkins Loans

 The Federal Perkins Loan is based on financial need.
 Interest on the loan is paid by the Federal Government as long as the student is enrolled at least half-time (6 credit hours) during the term.
 The Perkins Loan offers a 9 month grace period, before repayment on the loan is expected.
 The interest rate is 5% fixed.
 If you have been offered a Federal Perkins Loan on your financial aid award letter.
 Millikin's Perkins Loan is processed by our loan servicer, Heartland ECSI.
-Complete the MPN.
+(2017-18 is the last year for the Perkins Loan)

 Parent Loans for Undergraduate Students (PLUS)